 \subsection{Ablation on What the Model Learns through RL}

-To better understand what the model learns from reinforcement learning, we analyze its spatial exploration behavior before and after RL fine-tuning.
-We first visualize the spatial exploration trajectories of strong models—such as GPT-4.1 and Gemini-2.5-Pro, whose robust spatial exploration strategies are associated with substantial performance gains under Think3D.
-We then compare these strong models with a smaller model, Qwen3-VL-4B, and its RL-enhanced variant, Qwen3-VL-4B-RL.
-Specifically, we examine the distribution of viewpoint selections across different angle combinations on the multi-view benchmarks.
-As shown in Figure~\ref{fig:model_compare}, \textbf{Qwen3-VL-4B-RL adopts viewpoint patterns that more closely match those of the stronger models}—for example, selecting top-down perspectives more frequently to capture global spatial structure.
-This alignment indicates that RL effectively enhances the model’s ability to perform informed and purposeful 3D exploration.
+To better understand what the model learns from reinforcement learning, we analyze spatial exploration behavior before and after RL fine-tuning.
+We visualize viewpoint distributions of strong models such as GPT-4.1 and Gemini-2.5-Pro, whose robust strategies correlate with substantial gains under Think3D.
+We then compare these behaviors with those of a smaller model, Qwen3-VL-4B, and its RL-enhanced variant, Qwen3-VL-4B\textsubscript{T3RL}.
+As shown in Figure~\ref{fig:model_compare}, Qwen3-VL-4B\textsubscript{T3RL} adopts viewpoint patterns closer to the stronger models, for example selecting top-down perspectives more often to capture global spatial structure.
+These results indicate that RL improves informed 3D exploration.